chrisquince/DESMAN/README.md

     gene name, position, freq. of A in sample 1, freq. of C in 1,freq. of G in 1,freq. of T in 1,..., freq. of A in sample N, freq. of C in N,freq. of G in N,freq. of T in N

-##Getting started with test data set
+###Finding variant positions for the test data set

 The first step is to identify variant positions.
 This is performed by the desman script Variant_Filter.py.
 Start assuming you are in the DESMAN repo directory by making a test folder.